CharlesFrech/CharlesFrech.github.io/_pages/about.md

 ## Technical Skills

-Charlie is profiecient in CAD modeling softwares like Fushion 360 and AutoCad.
-He is also able to convert these models into real-life parts using additive manufacturing technologies like fused filament fabrication (FFF) and resin printing.
+Charlie is proficient in CAD modeling softwares like Fushion 360 and AutoCad.
+He is also able to convert these models into real-life parts using additive manufacturing technologies.
+Charlie currently has experience with:

+* Fused Filament Fabrication (FFF)

 ## Major Awards and Accomplishments
 Some of Charlie's major past accomplishments include: